fimshagal/tardigrade/readme.md

 **Less Boilerplate Code**

 Redux often requires a significant amount of boilerplate code—actions, reducers, and dispatchers must be defined for every state change, which can become overwhelming in large projects.
-Your library, on the other hand, significantly reduces the amount of code needed to manage state, allowing developers to focus more on business logic rather than infrastructure code.
+Tardigrade, on the other hand, significantly reduces the amount of code needed to manage state, allowing developers to focus more on business logic rather than infrastructure code.

 ```ts
 // Tardigrade approach